myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Added new feature for repeated nested CV
+* Bugfixes to parallelisation code

 * Fixed CRAN check ERROR which arose due to update in fastshap package
 * Additional bugfixes